PallHaraldsson/H-Mish/README.md

 # H-Mish

-My hard_mish approximation times as fast as ReLU for all values, and is closer to original Mish than the approximation (continuous second derivative, including at -1) I fork from.
+My hard_mish approximation times as fast as ReLU for all values, and is closer to original Mish than the approximation (continuous second derivative, including at -1.0; or -4.0 for hard_mish2), I fork from.

 ```julia
 julia> function hard_mish(x)